GarrenSouza/GOAPFramework/README.md

 # GOAPFramework

-GOAPFramework is a experimental framework that allows developers to experience some features of the GOAP way to build AI under the Unreal Engine Editor.
+GOAPFramework is an experimental framework that allows developers to experience some features of the GOAP way to build AI under the Unreal Engine Editor.

 ## Prerequisites